prise-3d/Behavioral-online-study/docs/source/documentations.rst

     Treating the participant in this way ensures the anonymization of the data.

-With this insight, we will now go into more detail to understand how to create your own experience
+With this insight, we will now go into more detail to understand how to create your own experiment

 Notion of template
 ==================